What is a mortgage rate lock?

 When can you lock in a mortgage rate?
 Is there a best time to lock in a mortgage rate?

-Many borrowers lock in their mortgage interest rate when they first accept a loan offer from a lender.
+Many borrowers lock in their mortgage interest rate at the time they submit a mortgage loan application.
 Locking in your interest rate typically contains a certain level of risk.
 Since mortgage rates can change daily, there is a chance rates will rise or drop after you lock in your rate.
 There is no way to predict which way the market will trend.
 It is a good idea to ask your lender how long you are able to wait to lock in your rate.

 What do I do if my mortgage rate lock expires before closing?